Workplace Environment, Health & Safety

 Mental Health Initiatives

-Correlations between engagement survey findings and findings of organizational analysis of stress checks are also identified and steps are taken to alleviate stress in the workplace, for example through the formulation of workplace environment improvement plans by workplaces with high stress levels.
+Additionally, correlations between engagement survey findings and findings of organizational analysis of stress checks are identified, and steps are taken to reduce stress in workplaces, for example through the formulation of workplace environment improvement plans for high-stress workplaces with the assistance of general affairs and health rooms.
+These efforts led to improvements at four out of 10 high-stress workplaces in fiscal 2024.

 Mental Health Measures